neferd24-cell/Suerce01.lua/README.md

 	end
 end)

--- 🧲 Mantener noclip activo
+-- 🧲 Mantener Noclip activo
 RunService.Stepped:Connect(function()
 	if noclipEnabled and player.Character then
 		for _, part in pairs(player.Character:GetDescendants()) do